gavff64/RubyNDS/DOCS.md

 A lot, but also not that much.
 Can't be bothered to type that out right now.
 Outside of incomplete mrbgems and bindings (since those aren't limitations, I just haven't finished them), the inherent limitations would be less performance than writing in pure C, obviously.
 But also the lack of a possible on-device audio and video decoder.
+(Edit: currently experimenting with MJPEG)

 From my research, there are some projects that can decode video and audio on-device, but they seem to use specific file formats and are extremely computationally expensive.
 Interacting with everyday audio and video on the internet may not be possible without a relay server.